rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 By faith he kept the Passover and sprinkled the blood, so that the Destroyer of the firstborn might not touch them. ^1128

-By faith the people crossed the Red Sea as on dry land, but the Egyptians, when they attempted to do the same, were drowned. ^1129
+By faith the people crossed the Red Sea as if on dry land, but the Egyptians, when they attempted to do the same, were drowned. ^1129

 By faith the walls of Jericho fell down after they had been encircled for seven days. ^1130

 By faith Rahab the prostitute did not perish with those who were disobedient, because she had given a friendly welcome to the spies. ^1131

 And what more shall I say?
-For time would fail me to tell of Gideon, Barak, Samson, Jephthah, of David and Samuel and the prophets — ^1132
+For time would fail me to tell of Gideon, Barak, Samson, Jephthah, of David and Samuel and the prophets-- ^1132

 who through faith conquered kingdoms, enforced justice, obtained promises, stopped the mouths of lions, ^1133